OB-lab/James_et_al._2021-MBE/README.md

   + Genetic properties: Data type, number of markers, recombination rate, and mutation rate.
 FREQ in the data type field specifies to estimate the SFS with the simulations.

 Every section starts with a comment line starting with the characters ```//```.
 The name of the template file must be the root name of the SFS file.
 For instance, the corresponding template file name of ```D00_H00_jointMAFpop1_0.obs``` should be ```D00_H00.tpl```.

+For the Dune-Headland population pairs, we considered seven demographic models ranging from no migration, free migration, and migration after secondary contact.
+Sample template files for the D00-H00 pair are in the directory ```TemplateFiles```.
+Beware file names were modified to distinguish among models here.
+They assume Dune population comes first in the SFS file.

+  + Model 1: No migration.
+  + Model 2: Bidirectional migration.
+  + Model 3: Dune to Headland migration.
+  + Model 4: Headland to Dune migration.
+  + Model 5: Bidirectional migration after secondary contact.
+  + Model 6: Dune to Headland migration after secondary contact.
+  + Model 7: Headland to Dune migration after secondary contact.

 This is how a template file for a population pair looks like: